-These are the best products & services that I use and recommend for creating high quality videos.
+These are the best products & services that I use and recommend for creating high quality videos & a successful YouTube channel.

-I'm an affiliate for some of these resources so I do earn a small commission if you use the links, but it's no extra cost to you.
+I’m an affiliate for some of these resources so if you use the links I earn a small commission, but it’s no extra cost to you and it helps support Channel Empire 🙂

 Cameras & Lenses